centreon/centreon-documentation/cloud/alerts-notifications/notif-concept.md

     service or the host.
 8. The monitoring engine increments the notification number by 1

-The diagram below summarizes the notifications management in Centreon:
+The diagram below summarizes the notification management procedure in Centreon:

 ![image](../assets/alerts/hnotifications_schema.png)